ricardoliuhong/DeepTNR/README.md

     echo "Finished running crossgraph.py for drug: $drug" done

 ```
   3.Visualization of predicted results
  -
  In python
- ###Here we use the CEDIRANIB prediction results as an example
+ ###Here we use the IRINOTECAN prediction results as an example
 ```Python
 import Visualization as vis
 file_paths = [